MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Proposed Influence Estimation

 \section{Proposed Influence Estimation}

-Given a neighborhood graph $\mathcal{G}$ along with an explanation function $\mathbf{f}$, we propose to employ graph signal analysis to estimate node influence scores.
+Given a nearest neighbor graph $\mathcal{G}$ along with an explanation function $\mathbf{f}$, we propose to employ graph signal analysis to estimate node influence scores.
 Before we describe the algorithm, we will present a brief overview of the preliminaries.

-\textbf{Definitions:} We use the notation and terminology from \cite{sandryhaila2013discrete} in defining an operator analogous to the \emph{time-shift} or \emph{delay} operator in classical signal processing.
+\textbf{Definitions:} We use the notation and terminology from \citep{sandryhaila2013discrete} in defining an operator analogous to the \emph{time-shift} or \emph{delay} operator in classical signal processing.
+The function $\mathbf{f}$ assigns a scalar value $f$, to each vertex as defined earlier, as a result the entire function is written as $\mathbf{f} = \{f_1,f_2,\dots,f_N\}$, is a collection of scalar values at each vertex, ordered according to the same order of vertices in the graph.
+When the graph does not have any special structure (i.e., it is Euclidean), $\mathbf{f}$ is a vector valued function.
+We consider the simplest scenario here where the function only takes a scalar value at each node, however more general cases maybe considered where the value at each node is multi-dimensional, in which case $\mathbf{f}$ is a matrix.
 During a graph shift operation, the function $\mathbf{f}(n)$ at node $v_n$ is replaced by a weighted linear combination of its neighbors: $\hat{\mathbf{f}} = \mathbf{A}\mathbf{f}$, where $\mathbf{A}$ is the graph shift operator, which is the simplest, non-trivial graph filter.
 Commonly used choices for $\mathbf{A}$ include the adjacency matrix $\mathbf{W}$, transition matrix $\mathbf{D}^{-1}\mathbf{W}$ and the graph Laplacian $\mathbf{L}$.

 The set of eigenvectors of the graph shift operator is referred to as the graph Fourier basis, $\mathbf{A} = \mathbf{U} \mathbf{\Lambda} \mathbf{U}^T$, where $\mathbf{U} \in \mathbb{R}^{N\times N}$, and the Fourier transform of a signal $\mathbf{f} \in \mathbb{R}^N$ is defined as $\mathbf{U}^T \mathbf{f}$.
 The ordered eigenvalues corresponding to these eigenvectors represent frequencies of the signal, with $\lambda_1$ to $\lambda_N$ representing the smallest to largest frequencies.
 The notion of frequency on the graph corresponds to the rate of change of the function across nodes in a neighborhood.
 A higher change corresponds to a high frequency, while a smooth variation corresponds to a low frequency.
 In this context, the graph filtering using a graph shift operator corresponds to a \emph{low-pass} filter that dispenses high frequency components in the function.
 Similarly, a simple \emph{high-pass} filter can be easily designed as $\hat{\mathbf{f}_{h}} = \mathbf{f} - \hat{\mathbf{f}}$.